GhostlyPy/jQuery-To-Do-List/README.md

 # jQuery-To-Do-List

-Simple application used for keeping track of any tasks needing to be completed.
+A simple application used for keeping track of any tasks needing to be completed.

 ## Technologies Used
 HTML, CSS, JavaScript (jQuery)